 The residency will take place from June 23 through July 3, 2020 at Otis College of Art and Design.
 Priority applications are due by January 13, 2020 to be considered for a fellowship.
 The Summer Programs Office will review applications and send out acceptance notifications on a rolling basis, however fellowship notifications will not be sent out until after the January 13 deadline.
 Residents who apply by the January 13, 2020 deadline will be considered for fellowships if the fellowship portion of the application is complete, priority preference of residency session, as well as early acceptance to the program.
 It is highly recommended international applicants apply by the priority deadline to ensure the appropriate arrangements can be made to attend the Residency.
 After the priority deadline, applications will be accepted on a rolling basis as capacity allows until the start of the program.
 There is no application fee.

-The fee to attend the residency is $2,500, which includes room and board, laboratory access, and meals.
+The fee to attend the retreat includes room and board, laboratory access, and meals.
 There are limited fellowships available for the program.
 To be considered for a fellowships you must complete your application by the priority deadline of January 13, 2020.
 A deposit is required to secure your spot in the residency after notifications go out.

 Applications are now open!
 Please click the apply now button below to begin your application.
 You are able to save your application and return to it at anytime before the application deadline.

 A full list of the 2020 speakers and schedule will be added as the information is confirmed.
 Sign up for updates about the Fashion Design Residency.